 St. Olaf will build a modern, $8 million indoor ice arena with the capacity to greatly enhance the Ole community.
 The project includes an ice-level buildout and new program spaces.
 When complete, the facility will place St. Olaf at the forefront of its peers and provide an outstanding resource for its active students, faculty, and staff.

-With over $6 million in commitments to date, St. Olaf is initiating construction in winter 2018, and working to raise $2 million to complete and open the arena in spring 2019.
+With over $6.15 million in commitments to date, St. Olaf initiated construction in winter 2018, and is working to raise $1.85 million to complete and open the arena in spring 2019.

 What Oles Say

 Coaches, athletes, and administrators talked to us about what this project would mean to them and to the community.

 “I am so excited for the future of this program – for the men and the women to play on this rink, to get the community involved, to have students be involved.”